bgd-labs/aave-proposals/src/AaveV2_Eth_CRV_OTC_Deal_20230508/CRV_OTC_Deal.md

 then, 2M aUSDT are withdrawn for the collector constract and mobilized to repay part of `0x7a16ff8270133f063aab6c9977183d9e72835428` USDT debt.

-in case of lack of approval on aCRV tokens, the proposal will fail.
+In case of lack of approval on aCRV tokens, the proposal will fail.

 ## References